|

 potassium channel mRNAs in a panel of human tissues and small numbers

-of cells grown in culture.
+culture.
 The method involves an initial

 global amplification of cDNA derived from all added